ryanmun/Random-Number-Generator/Functional Specs.md

 https://github.com/ryanmun/Random-Number-Generator/blob/190660e538722c4505f7cfcee0e54f500752636c/scenario%201.png
 https://github.com/ryanmun/Random-Number-Generator/blob/190660e538722c4505f7cfcee0e54f500752636c/scenario%202.png

-## .Scenarios
+## Scenarios
 ###
     - program will ask for you to enter a number
     - user hits hits submit button after enterin a number

 ###
     - user entered number will be displayed
     - a message will appear giving feedback on the comparison
     - screen color changes depending on feedback

 ###
     - hint number will decrease in the case it was wrong
     - user gets another chance to try again
     - displays the previous numbers entered

 ###
     - once the tries are finished, programs displays the correct number
     - ask the user if they want to restart and try again